ALDI Australia

 Environmental Notes

-• There is no information on the impact of this fishery on endangered, threatened and protected (ETP) species.
+• There is limited information on the impact of this fishery on endangered, threatened and protected (ETP) species.
+Reports from the now inactive FIP suggest that the fishery only interacts with one vulnerable species, smooth hammerhead shark.
+Some marine protected areas have been designated to protect marine mammals.

 • The midwater trawl fishery is unlikely to have a significant impact on the sea bed, however, the combined impacts from the multi-gear fishery are unknown.